-NVTC recently formed a working group to review the impact of Virginia's three percent cap on the growth in operating assistance payments to WMATA.
+NVTC recently formed a working group to review the impact of Virginia's 3% cap on the growth in operating assistance payments to WMATA.
 The working group's report found that while the cap has only been in place for two budget cycles, it appears to be a useful tool for WMATA to use in managing the growth in Virginia's operating subsidies.
-When negotiating
+When negotiating through collective bargaining, NVTC encourages WMATA to include the 3% cap on annual operating subsidies in management's negotiating position and to seek greater authority for WMATA to make operational decisions that improve the systems cost effectiveness.

 In December 2019, WMATA reached a negotiated agreement on a new four-year collective bargaining agreement with its largest union, ATU local 689.
-The legislatively imposed 3% cap was a key fiscal limitation cited by WMATA in the negotiations.
-This agreement includes, for the first time in WMATA's history, the first performance-based pay increase.
-In years where WMATA's ridership improves by 2% or more over the previous year, there are provisions in the contract for an additional 1% wage increase.
-The collective bargaining agreement also provided WMATA the ability to fill train operator and station manager vacancies by direct external hire.
-30% of train operator and station manager vacancies (and 100% of new train operator and station manager vacancies in the first year of Silver Line Phase 2 service) can be filled by direct, external hires.
+The legislatively imposed 3% cap was a key fiscal limitation cited by WMATA in the negotiations.96 This agreement includes, for the first time in WMATA's history, the first performance-based pay increase.
+In years where WMATA's ridership improves by 2% or more over the previous year, there are provisions in the contract for an additional 1% wage increase.^{97 98} The collective bargaining agreement also provided WMATA the ability to fill train operator and station manager vacancies by direct external hire.
+The agreement allows for 30% of train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies (and 100% of new train operator and station manager vacancies) to be filled by direct, external hire.
 Under all previous labor contracts throughout WMATA's history, station managers and train operators could only be hired from the existing pool of bus operators.